 Are children permitted to stay at the house?

 Children are welcome, and must be accompanied by an adult at all times while on the premises.

 Is there housekeeping service?

-Guest rooms are checked daily and cleaned weekly and at check out.
+Guest rooms are professionally cleaned upon check-in and at guest request.
 Additional linens or towels are available upon request.

 Is there food service?

 A light continental breakfast is provided daily.
 Guests may bring, prepare and store food items in the kitchen located downstairs.
 Limited supplies of staples are available.
 Food is not allowed in the guest rooms.